OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 }
 ```

-For `BinaryFormatter` and `JSON.Net` it is possible to create a safer form of allow list control using a custom `SerializationBinder`.
+For `BinaryFormatter` and `JSON.Net` it is possible to create a safer form of white list control using a custom `SerializationBinder`.

 Try to keep up-to-date on known .Net insecure deserialization gadgets and pay special attention where such types can be created by your deserialization processes. **A deserializer can only instantiate types that it knows about**.